-When military members are preparing to deploy or move to a new duty station, there?s always a long list of things to consider -- out processing, paying bills, making arrangements for family.
+When military members are preparing to deploy or move to a new duty station, there's always a long list of things to consider -- out processing, paying bills, making arrangements for family.
 The list goes on and on.
-While taking care of insurance matters certainly isn't at the top of the list, it?s a step you have to consider.
-USAA is working hard to make that part of the moving process easier.
+While taking care of insurance matters certainly isn't at the top of the list, it's a step you have to consider.

 The current state-by-state maze of regulations is the problem.

 Each of the 50 states, the District of Columbia, and three U.S. territories separately regulate local insurance markets.
 That's 54 sets of rules.